Learn more about the programs.

 We make learning accessible and convenient for our students with structured online courses.
 Each course is designed for a 7-week term with prescribed due dates for each assignment.
 Course assignments are asynchronous, which enables flexibility in prioritizing your week.

 Online classroom experiences can combine interactivity with multimedia-rich presentations in an instructor-led format that makes learning memorable and engaging.
-As an online student you may interact with students world-wide.
+As an online student, you may interact with students worldwide.
 Chats, email correspondence, and discussion forums will help create a sense of community with your peers.
 You can access your course 24/7 on your computer at your convenience.
-The course site is your one-stop source to access all learning resources, syllabus, assignment details and calendar.
+The course site is your one-stop source to access all learning resources, syllabus, assignment details, and calendar.
 You will read and send messages, post to discussion forums and upload your completed assignments.
 Course instructors provide prompt feedback and are responsive to your questions.
 The online programs allow you to structure your time to suit your own educational needs while keeping you on pace for completion and success.
+Learn more about online learning by visiting our Course Experience page.

 Students can expect direct support to learn and use the technical learning tools: